Error: Unhashable Type: 'dict'

 HttpResponse.__init__(content='', content_type=None, status=200, reason=None, charset=None)

-and I thinks you want to use {'List_of_date': List_of_date}
+and I thinks you want to use {'List_of_date': List_of_date} as context for template render.

 So you rather want call something like (i don't know what menas your args variable)